RTBHOUSE/chromium-fledge-tests/README.md

 time spent on 1 loop in avg: 1.12 ms
 ```

-### benchmark 2: buyer’s js run as a bidding worklet in Chromium
+### benchmark 2: buyer's js run as a bidding worklet in Chromium

 In this scenario we use this testing framework to run [buyer's js script](https://raw.githubusercontent.com/RTBHOUSE/chromium-fledge-tests/master/tests_performance/resources/buyer/buyer.js) in a bidding worklet (with these limitations: jitless, v8 pool size set to 1 etc.).
 In this instance, `generateBid()` is called once with hard-coded weights.
 In this [test](https://github.com/RTBHOUSE/chromium-fledge-tests/blob/master/tests_performance/test.py) we use a custom-built version of chromium with a [patch](https://github.com/RTBHOUSE/chromium/commits/auction_timer), which helps to measure the bidding worklet time.
 The following example is similar to previous [functional test](#functional-tests):